-This section provides a general description, and in many cases, amplifying guidance, for each of the input fields and the variables that a user must enter into the Calculator.
+This section provides a general description, and in many cases amplified guidance, for each of the input fields and the variables that a user must enter into the Calculator.
 The graphic below is an illustration of the input screen that a user will see and use to enter their skimming system information into the Calculator.

-ERSP Calculator

-Name of System: Skimmer Details: Discharge Type: Continuous Spill Batch Spill

-Encounter Rate Recovery Storage

-Operating Period [hrs]: Maximum Total Fluid R Rat ecovery e [gpm]: On-Board Storage [bbl]:

-Speed [kts]: Throughput Efficie ncy [%]: Percent Decant [%]

-Swath [ft]: Recovery Efficie ncy [%]: Decant Pump Rate [gpm]:

-Rig + Derig Time [min]:

-One Way Transit Time [min]:

-Ca Iculate Discharge Pump Rate [gpm]:
+used as models for calculating system performand distribution of oil on the water surface, oil weather Calculators. onscene conditions which are not included in these Name of Simulation: Simulation Details: Discharge Type: Continuous Spill Batch Spill Encounter Rate Recovery Storage Operating Period [hrs]: Maximum Total Fluid Recovery Rate [gpm]: On-Board Storage [bbl]: Speed [kts]: Throughput Efficiency [%]: Percent Decant [%] Swath [ft]: Recovery Efficiency [%]: Decant Pump Rate [gpm]: Offload Rig + Derig Time [min]: One Way Transit Time to Offload[min]: Calculate Discharge Pump Rate [gpm]:

-Figure 3.
+Figure 4.
 ERSP Calculator Input Screen